-Just as important as providing oxygen and nutrients, the fresh blood that gets delivered is able to pick up the toxic waste products of metabolism, including the carbon dioxide we exhale with every breath, and the toxins we clear through our liver and kidneys.
+Just as important as providing oxygen and nutrients, the fresh blood that gets delivered is able to pick up the toxic waste products of metabolism, including the carbon dioxide we exhale with every breath and the toxins we clear through the liver and kidneys.

 Blood itself carries a number of other properties, including its temperature.
-It also carries one of our defenses against tissue damage, the clotting platelets that prevent blood loss following injury.
+It also carries one of the defenses against tissue damage, the clotting platelets that prevent blood loss following injury.

-But what exactly is it that causes blood to exert a pressure in our arteries?
-Part of the answer is simple – the heart creates blood pressure by forcing out blood when it contracts with every heartbeat.
-Blood pressure, however, cannot be created solely by the pumping heart.
+But what exactly causes blood to exert pressure in the arteries?
+Part of the answer is simple — the heart creates blood pressure by forcing out blood when it contracts with every heartbeat.
+Blood pressure, however, cannot be created solely by a pumping heart.

-Since 2017, the American Heart Association (AHA) has advised that people with high blood pressure should receive treatment at 130/80 mm Hg rather than 140/90 mm Hg.
+Since 2017, the AHA has advised that people with high blood pressure should receive treatment at 130/80 mm Hg rather than 140/90 mm Hg.

 They also removed the “prehypertension” category between 120-139/80-89 mm Hg.
 A blood pressure reading of 140/90 mm Hg now qualifies as stage II hypertension and not stage I, as it used to be.

 - elevated blood pressure, from 120-129/less than 80 mm Hg

 - stage I hypertension, from 130-139/80-89 mm Hg